 Scales and Scutes of the Dunes

-Join DNR educator Elizabeth Tillman from Hoffmaster State Park in Muskegon to learn about a few reptiles that call the dunes their home.
-We will answer the question, "What is a reptile?" and learn a few of their characteristics.
-Three species of snakes and turtles will be highlighted, with live examples to help your students understand the adaptations or "tools" that help these animals survive in such a harsh, ever-changing environment.
-This 30-minute presentation will meet the following learning outcomes:
+Join us from Hoffmaster State Park in Muskegon to learn about a few reptiles that call the dunes their home.
+Together we will learn about reptiles and a few of their characteristics.
+Three species of snakes and turtles will be highlighted in the program, with live examples to help your students understand the adaptations or "tools" that help these animals survive in such a harsh, ever-changing environment.

 - Compare and contrast reptile characteristics with those of amphibians and mammals.